Dutch Queen reopens long-closed Rijksmuseum to cheers

 The renovation of the museum, which is a showcase for the Netherlands’ art, its rich history as a naval power and society of merchants, has received rave reviews in the Dutch and international media in recent weeks.

-The museum said more than 75,000 tickets have been sold online already, and as many as 30,000 visitors were expected on Saturday when the museum reopened.
+More than 75,000 tickets have been sold, Dutch media reported, and museum staff expected as many as 30,000 visitors on Saturday when the museum reopened.
 General Director Wim Pijbes has said his ambition is for all Dutch children to see “The Night Watch”.

-The overhaul took far longer than expected and overshot original estimates, costing 375 million euro ($491 million) as the architects had to make special provisions to incorporate an existing bicycle path in the museum’s design and ensure that the spaces below sea-level were in no danger of flooding.
+The museum’s overhaul took far longer than expected and overshot original estimates, costing 375 million euro ($491 million) as the architects had to incorporate an existing bicycle path in the museum’s design and ensure that the spaces below sea-level were in no danger of flooding.